 Jay and his wife Judge Joy Lobrano have a son and a daughter and reside in Belle Chasse.

 Cade R. Cole was appointed by the Governor to be a member of the Board of Tax Appeals in January 2013.
 His current term expires January 1, 2026.
 He coordinated the effort to bring historic reforms to the Board, including the expansion of its jurisdiction to local sales tax cases.
 In June 2014, Cade was unanimously selected as the first Local Tax Judge by the Local Tax Division nominating committee.

 Vice-Chairman Cole is a Board Certified Specialist in Tax Law by the Louisiana Board of Legal Specialization.
-He was recently appointed to the Board of Legal Specialization's Tax Law Certification Advisory Commission.
+He has served as Chair of the Board of Legal Specialization's Tax Law Certification Advisory Commission.

-Cade serves on the planning committee of the National Conference of State Tax Judges, and as the American Bar Association State and Local Tax Committee's liason to the National Conference of State Tax Judges.
-He also serves as a member of the House of Delegates of the Louisiana State Bar Association, and in 2013 Judge Cole received the Southwest Louisiana Bar Association's Outstanding Service Award for work to increase indigent defense funding.
+Cade serves on the executive committee of the National Conference of State Tax Judges, and has been Judicial Liason to the the American Bar Association State and Local Tax Committee.
+He also serves as a member of the vetting committee for Federal Judicial Nominations in Louisiana.

 He is a graduate of the Tulane School of Law, where he obtained the award for highest performance in Obligations II, Income Tax, and Energy Regulation.